tock/tock-www/_pages/documentation/design.md

 type from the memory of processes that interact with them.
 This memory is allocated from the grant segment.

-Just as with buffers passed through allow, references to granted memory are wrapped in a type-safe struct that ensures the process is still alive before dereferencing.
+Just as with buffers passed through `allow`, references to granted memory are wrapped in a type-safe struct that ensures the process is still alive before dereferencing.
 Unlike shared buffers, which can only be a buffer type in a capsule, granted memory can be defined as any type.
 Therefore, processes cannot